What Do Chess Players Write Down? Simple Introduction To Chess Notations

 One MUST use letters for pieces before letters for files.

-Squares are named using alphanumerics with the letters coming before for numbers.
+Here is why: squares are named using alphanumerics with the letters coming before the numbers.
 For instance, a6, b4, g2, d1, etc.

 White has a rook on a1 and on a8, and there is no other piece on the file.